TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

     OnlinePayeeListener, OnlinePaymentListener, OnlineTxnListener, ReminderListener, TransactionListener

 - Quick Java tip on "context"
     This is a reference to Main.
-In Python, you can access the variable "moneydance".
+In Python, you can access (cast) the variable "moneydance".
 In Java use the following for example: com.moneydance.apps.md.controller.Main mdContext = (com.moneydance.apps.md.controller.Main) context;

 - Review: